myrtovillia/DR-CFGNN/README.md

-**Note 1:** We explicitly state that our work was built on top of the DIG library https://github.com/divelab/DIG.git and the survey paper https://arxiv.org/abs/2012.15445 by Yuan et al. The authors of the survey evaluated numerous state-of-the-art explanation methods for Graph Neural Networks (GNNs) and developed an open source library for GNN explainability, released as part of the DIG library.
+**Note 1:** We explicitly state that our work was built on top of the DIG library and the survey paper https://arxiv.org/abs/2012.15445 by Yuan et al. The authors of the survey developed an open source library for GNN explainability, released as part of the DIG library.

 'dig' from their github contains multiple folders.
-We kept only the relevant folder, xgraph, and modified some of its scripts in order to create the incomplete synthetic dataset and inject noise.
+We kept only the relevant folder, xgraph, and modified some of its scripts in order to create more synthetic datasets and inject noise.

 --------------------------------------------------------------------------------------------

-**Step 0 :**
+**Set up**

+Download datasets (folder `datasets`), trained models (folder `checkpoints`), the trained reconstruction models (folders `checkpoints_reconstruction_False` and `checkpoints_reconstruction_True`) and the factual explanations from SubgraphX (folder `results`) from Google Drive and place everything under: `DIG/benchmarks/xgraph/` (Drive link: https://drive.google.com/drive/folders/1JarbqYYSlZD3mvfvkQ-hcs0tCKOeYMDn?usp=sharing).

-The synthetic datasets and BBBP will be created automatically by running any of the codes below and will be saved in a folder called dataset inside `DIG/benchmarks/xgraph/`.
-Download the datasets Graph-SST2, Graph-SST5, and Twitter manually from Google Drive using the link displayed in the command line prompt.
+Download the datasets Graph-SST2, Graph-SST5, and Twitter manually using the link displayed in the command line prompt.

-**Step 1 :**
+**Alternatively, generate/train your own.**

-Train the models by opening a terminal in the `DIG` folder and run:
+Open a terminal in the `DIG` folder :

+1. The synthetic datasets and BBBP will be created automatically by running any of the codes below.

+2. Train the models :
 `python -m benchmarks.xgraph.train_gnns datasets=ba_2motifs`

-Alternatively, download the checkpoints provided by the paper https://arxiv.org/abs/2012.15445 by Yuan et al. from <https://drive.google.com/drive/u/0/folders/19krHmYpGDmR4abDB3bz0fVLYUeFmsmR7> and save them in a folder named checkpoints inside `DIG/benchmarks/xgraph/`.

-**Step 2 :**
+3. Train the reconstruction step  :
+`python -m benchmarks.xgraph.reconstruction_process datasets=ba_2motifs one_hot_reconst=True`

-Train the explainer by opening a terminal in the `DIG` folder and run:
+4. Train the explainer :
 `python -m benchmarks.xgraph.subgraphx datasets=ba_2motifs explainers=subgraphx`

-Alternatively, download the factual explanations from SubgraphX from <<https://drive.google.com/drive/u/0/folders/1zNm9i1XvAMeZsmvzS1fyeIwpnaU8AkK7>>.

-**Step 3 :**

-Train the reconstruction step :

-`python reconstruction_process.py datasets=ba_2motifs one_hot_reconst=True` or
-`python reconstruction_process.py datasets=ba_2motifs one_hot_reconst=False`
-This will create the folder checkpoints_reconstruction_True.

-**Step 4 :**

-Run DR-CFGNN framework by opening a terminal in the `DIG/benchmarks/xgraph` folder and run:

-`python DR_CFGNN.py datasets=ba_2motifs one_hot_reconst=True`.
+**RUN DR-CFGNN FRAMEWORK**

+`python -m benchmarks.xgraph.DR_CFGNN datasets=ba_2motifs`.

 This will generate a folder named `DR_CFGNN`, which contains subfolders titled with the dataset and the parameters.